Excerpt from Au Pays de l’Ours Noir

 In spite of the multiplicity of good works, I dare say there is enough charity in our dear France that perhaps some will wish to go even further than these indirect means of helping a missionary who is rich only in goodwill.
 To these charitable souls I will say that until next April, at which time I return to my distant mission, my address will be: N.-B. de Pontmain, par Landivy, Mayenne.
 To give to the poor Natives through their Pastor, is to lend to God who will repay a hundredfold.

-I have wished above all to give, without exaggeration or reticence, a fair idea of our mission, of our travels and of the ineffable goodness of Divine Providence towards this envoy living with a tribe living,until yesterday in mortal darkness.
+I have wished above all to give, without exaggeration or reticence, a fair idea of our mission, of our travels and of the ineffable goodness of Divine Providence towards this envoy living with a tribe which until yesterday existed in mortal darkness.
 Writing on such a theme should interest a Christian heart, it seems to me.
 The Reader will say if I am wrong.

 The Chilcotins (Noenhai-Toeni) “the Men of down here” or simply Toeni (the Men) from west of the Rocky Mountains, the most southerly branch of the great family of Aborigines to which I have given elsewhere the name Dene.
 Their language betrays a common origin with this family: no one the least conversant with ethnographic and philological studies could doubt it for a moment.
 These Natives owe their distinct name to the river Chilco, whose valley they inhabit: the Whites call the river Chilcotin.
 This River rises at latitude 53 degrees north and flows between 124 and 125 degrees of longitude west, first south-east for a hundred miles, then curves to the east and almost in a straight line flows with force into the Fraser River after a course of about 250 miles.